 The press has called The Grove “San Francisco’s Living Room.”
 It’s local, real, zero pretense, totally authentic, and personal.

 We opened the first in 1999, the most recent in 2017.

 Once upon a time, a boy named Kenneth was born.
-A 4th-generation New Yorker, his favorite things were food (Angelo’s pizza, Liebman’s pastrami, the Mister Softee ice cream truck), music (guitar lessons at 8, concerts by Johnny Winter, The Rascals, and The Doors by 11), subway trips to Knick and Yankee games, skiing, and all things New York.
+A 4th-generation New Yorker, his favorite things were food (Angelo’s pizza, Liebman’s pastrami, the Mister Softee ice cream truck and the hot dog cart right outside his apartment), music (guitar lessons at 8, concerts by Johnny Winter, The Rascals, and The Doors by 11), subway trips to Knick and Yankee games, skiing, and all things New York.